 where we omit the resonator operators, as we will work in the highly dispersive regime.
 In the last term of the above equation we used the phasor addition, which suggests that each qubit will be effectively driven by effective pumping found through the method of phasors as

 with $\Omega_{k}(t)$, $\omega_{k}$ and $\phi_{k}$ the amplitude, frequency and phase of the resultant phasor.
-This equation clarifies a kind of \textit{crosstalk} effect between the qubits, since each parameter $\omega_{k}$ and $\phi_{k}$ depends on the same parameters $\omega_{\mathrm{d},n}$ and $\phi_{\mathrm{d},n}$ for the oscillating term of the drives through the resonator.
+This equation clarifies a kind of \textit{crosstalk} effect between the qubits, since the resulting frequency $\omega_{k}$ and phase $\phi_{k}$ depend on the same drive frequencies $\omega_{\mathrm{d},n}$ and phases $\phi_{\mathrm{d},n}$ for the oscillating term of the drives through the resonator.
 For instance, if a single drive signal ($N=1$) is used to control the qubits, with frequency $\omega_{\mathrm{d}}$ and phase $\phi_{\mathrm{d}}$, one immediately concludes that both atoms will see an oscillating field with frequency $\omega_{k} = \omega_{\mathrm{d}}$ and phase $\phi_{k} = \phi_{\mathrm{d}}$, even if they are driven by fields with different Rabi frequencies $\Omega_{k}(t)$.
-To better understand how this kind of crosstalk impacts on the independent control of the qubits, here we will focus on the case of a single drive, such that we can write the Hamiltonian in an oscillating frame, at frequency $\omega_{\mathrm{d}}$, as (see Appendix~\ref{ApSec:LandauZener} for further details)
+To better understand how this kind of crosstalk affects the independent control of the qubits, here we will focus on the case of a single drive, such that we can write the Hamiltonian in an oscillating frame, at frequency $\omega_{\mathrm{d}}$, as (see Appendix~\ref{ApSec:LandauZener} for further details)

 where we define the Landau-Zener like Hamiltonian for each Hamiltonian as ($\tilde{\Delta}_{1}=\tilde{\omega}_{1}-\omega_{\mathrm{d}}$)